Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

-While it is generally well-tolerated, like all medications, it can have side effects.
+While it is generally well tolerated, like all medications, it can have side effects.

-In this article, we’ll look at how metformin works, its common, uncommon, and serious side effects, and how to alleviate those side effects.
+In this article, we’ll look at how metformin works; its common, uncommon, and serious side effects; and how to alleviate those side effects.

 How metformin works

-It also reduces the amount of glucose that is absorbed from the food you eat, which in turn reduces your blood sugar levels after eating.
+It also reduces the amount of glucose (sugar) that is absorbed from the food you eat, which in turn reduces your blood sugar levels after eating.

 Common side effects of metformin